ecedeno83/patch_manager/README.md

 On the Modify patch groups page add the previously defined tag <b>Windows Server 2016 Base</b>, then click close.
 ![alt text](https://github.com/ecedeno83/patch_manager/blob/master/images/modifypatchgroups.png  "MJodify Patch Group")

+### Step 5: Create a Maintenance Window
+The Maintenance Windows feature defines schedules when you are performing potentially disruptive actions, for example Operation System patching, updating drivers, or installing software.
+Inside the maintenance window, you register targets, which are EC2 instances to be patched, and register a patching tasks to be run.

+To create a maintenance window

+In the Systems Manager console, under <b>Actions</b>, choose <b>Maintenance Windows</b>, then click <b>Create maintenance window.</b>

+On the <b>Create maintenance window</b> page, fill in the name of the maintenance window and uncheck the box for allow unregistered target.

+Select a schedule to run the tasks.
+The format of the schedule can be specified in <a href='http://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-maintenance-cron.html'>CRON expression</a> or you can use the prepared schedule builder to construct a schedule.
+In this example, I set up a fast feedback loop for demonstration.
+For <b>CRON/Rate expression</b>, enter rate(15 minutes).
+For <b>Duration</b>, enter 1 For <b>Stop initiating tasks</b>, enter 0 for the period before the end of the maintenance window when the system should stop scheduling new tasks to run.

+After filling in the required fields, choose <b>Create maintenance window</b> and return to the maintenance window list.